crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/a_worked_example.md

 * #105 Connections: There are no connections defined in our two _service_intentions_, there is nothing to check. :heavy_check_mark:

 We have produced a feasible solution.
-It is actually even an _optimal_ solution, meaning it receives an [objective value](documentation/business_rules.md#objective-function/busine) of 0.
 Here it is again all its glory (you can download the solution file [here](sample_files/sample_scenario_solution.json)).

 ![](documentation/img/worked_example_final_solution.png)
 *************************************************************

+__Remark:__ This solution is actually even an _optimal_ solution, meaning it receives an objective value of 0.
+Refer to the explanation of the [objective function](documentation/business_rules.md#objective-function) for more details.